 Check out her blog, That Mutt, when you get a chance.

-I know it can be hard to talk about what it’s like to have a member of your immediate family diagnosed with cancer.
-I know it wasn’t easy for Lindsay to witness her grandma’s experience with breast cancer and shortly there-after begin to witness mine as well.
-So thank you, Lindsay, for sharing a bit about what it was like for you “when your mom has breast cancer”.
+It can be hard talking about what it’s like to have a member of your immediate family diagnosed with cancer.
+I know it wasn’t easy for Lindsay to witness her grandma’s experience with breast cancer and shortly thereafter, begin to witness mine as well.
+Thank you, Lindsay, for sharing a bit about what it’s been like for you “when your mom has breast cancer”.

 When Your Mom Has Breast Cancer